Patching A Flood of 404s | Sentry

 In our latest edition of Dogfooding Chronicles, we use Discover to root out the bane of all companies everywhere: the 404 page.

 As we transitioned to a new documentation structure, all our existing links collapsed, leading to a sea of 404s.
+A 404 Not Found Response is shown when website content has been removed or moved to another URL.
 Now for most companies, a 404 on their website is a minor embarrassment.
 For an error monitoring company, a 404’d page holds a special kind of vocational irony only reserved for shoeless cobblers and vegan butchers.